rishav21r/Mini-Python-Projects-Collections/barcode_generator/readme.md

 The `barcode_generator.py` script does the following:

-1. Generates barcodes in various formats such as Code128, EAN13, etc.
-2. Saves the generated barcode as an image file (PNG format).
+1. Prompts the user to choose a barcode format from a list of available options.
-3. Accepts user input for the type of barcode and data to encode.
+2. Allows the user to input data for the barcode generation.
+3. Generates the barcode image based on the input.
+4. Saves the generated barcode image in the `barcode_images/` directory.

 ## Requirements